UWSEDS-Au18/HW5/README.md

   - Interactions to accomplish use cases.
 Describe how the above software components interact to accomplish at least one of your use cases.
   - Preliminary plan.
 A list of tasks in priority order.

- **Rubric**.
+ **Grading Rubric**.
 Between the two documents, there are 7 sections.
 You will receive up to one point for each section.